Christian Island

-Christian Island is a large island in Georgian Bay close to the communities of Penetanguishene and Midland, Ontario.
-The island, with its neighbours Hope Island and Beckwith Island, is a 5428.1 ha Ojibwa reserve, known as Christian Island Indian Reserve No. 30.
-Together with the 7.5 ha Christian Island Indian Reserve No. 30A located at Cedar Point, Ontario and the 3.1 ha Chippewa Island Indian Reserve located in Twelve Mile Sound, 27.5 km north of Christian Island, it forms the land base for the Beausoleil First Nation.
+Christian Island, together with nearby Hope Island and Beckwith Island, forms Christian Island Indian Reserve No. 30, which the Government of Canada lists as 5,530.0 hectares and associated with Beausoleil First Nation.
+Beausoleil’s land base also includes Christian Island Indian Reserve No. 30A, a 7.9-hectare reserve at Cedar Point west of Midland, and an interest in the 3.1-hectare Chippewa Island reserve in Twelve Mile Bay, which is shared with the Chippewas of Georgina Island and the Chippewas of Rama First Nation.
 Christian Islands' highest elevation is 209 m above sea level.